Home » Articles » Best practices in crafting an excellent call center script

 Flexibility keeps your call center script from sounding too canned and robotic.
 While you can write what your agents should say in a call, it’s best to leave room for improvisation and the agent’s creativity.

 Flexible scripts even encourage better conversations with customers.
-With this, agents can easily act on additional questions, redirects, and interruptions from clients.
+With this, agents can easily act on additional questions, redirects, and client interruptions.

 End the call on a high note

 Before ending a call, make sure that you’ve reached their expectations and solved their issues.
-You can ask them for other concerns they have in mind and if they’re satisfied with the interaction.
+You can ask them about other concerns they have in mind and if they’re satisfied with the interaction.

 You can also offer an upsell to your existing clients when needed.
 Lastly, wrap up your script with a simple “thank you” and wish them a great day.